programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 - geojson.io (from mapbox)
 - javascript and jquery

-Optional: If you wish to follow along with pre-made scripts you can download them ** TO FIX: ADD LINK HERE WHEN LESSON IS ACCEPTED **
+Optional: If you wish to follow along with pre-made scripts you can download them **TO FIX: ADD LINK HERE WHEN LESSON IS COMPLETE**

 To set up your working environment:
 1. Create a directory for this project where you will keep all of your scripts and files that you will work from